Access to Higher Education Diploma: Humanities and Social Science

 Who is this course for?

-It is also suitable for people who would like to apply for university but have been out of education for some time and are keen to ‘brush up’ on their academic skills, or for those who are considering a change in career.
+The course is suitable for people who would like to apply for university but have been out of education for some time and are keen to ‘brush up’ on their academic skills, or for those who are considering a change in career.

 You will also be encouraged to undertake a placement within a relevant workplace setting to help you develop organisational, planning, problem-solving and interpersonal skills.